 New Zealand v England 4th T20 scoreboard

-Scoreboard after the England innings in the fourth Twenty20 international against New Zealand in Napier on Friday:
+Wellington, Nov 8 (AFP) Completed scoreboard in the fourth Twenty20 international between New Zealand and England in Napier on Friday: England

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)